 -A base rate

-Some cities do not provide upfront fares.
-Instead, you're charged either a minimum fare or a fare based on the time and distance for your trip's route, including a base fare, booking fee, surcharges, tolls, and other relevant factors such as dynamic pricing when demand for rides is high in the area of the city where you're requesting a ride.
-Fares may vary by location, the vehicle option you select, and other factors.
+Some cities do not provide upfront prices.
+Instead, you're charged either a minimum price or a price based on the time and distance for your trip's route, which may include a base fare, a Booking Fee, surcharges, tolls, and surge pricing.
+Prices may vary by location, the vehicle option you select, and other factors.